- News & events

 You can withdraw from SFU at any time by notifying the FHS graduate program in writing and completing a withdrawal form.
 A student who has withdrawn and wishes to re-enter will need to apply for readmission under the same conditions as any other applicant.
 Before you make any changes to your program, please consult with your supervisor, the graduate programs manager and the Chair.

-Graduate and Postdoctoral Studies has more information on leaves and withdrawals.
+Graduate Studies has more information on leaves and withdrawals.

 The FHS Advising Office provides support and guidance for students in their graduate academic progress and degree completion.
 Program planning and graduation checks need to be done in person.